syncfusion-content/blazor-docs/blazor/mention/customization.md

 ---
 layout: post
 title: Customization in Blazor Mention Component | Syncfusion
-description: Checkout and learn here all about Customization in Syncfusion Blazor Mention component and much more.
+description: Checkout and learn here all about customization in Syncfusion Blazor Mention component and much more.
 platform: Blazor
 control: Mention
 documentation: ug
 ---

-# Customization in Mention
+# Customization in Blazor Mention Component

 ## Show or hide mention character